sandro-pasquali/Herder/readme.md

 	needleFinder
 	.start(["chicken","egg","needle","haystack"]);

+	//	FOUND NEEDLE at index: 2

 	needleFinder
 	.start(["jack","needle","hill","jill"]);

+	//	FOUND NEEDLE at index: 1

 Note that a stopped machine can always be restarted with #start.

-Machines can be given an operating context:
+Machines can be given an operating context, which can be any type of value:

 	var every = herder
 	.parallel()